CKPT-FM: Move to 99.7

 On December 27, 2020, as part of a nationwide rebranding by Bell Media, CKPT rebranded as Move 99.7.

 Sale to Durham Radio

 On February 8, 2024, Bell announced a restructuring that included the sale of 45 of its 103 radio stations to seven buyers, subject to approval by the CRTC, including CKPT, which is to be sold to Durham Radio.
 On January 30, 2025, the CRTC approved the sale to Durham.

 On May 5, 2025, the station dropped the Move branding and began stunting with a broad array of popular music, while also directing listeners to submit song requests via the landing page LetsShakeItUp.ca.'
-A week later, CKPT emerged from the stunt as Pete 99.7, with a format focusing on hit music from the 1980s to the present.
+A week later, CKPT emerged from the stunt as Pete 99.7, with an adult hits format focusing on hit music from the 1980s to the present.